ayanray-tech/faas/README.md

 }
 ```

-### Below are the code to be used for different algorithms :
+### Below are the codes to be used for different algorithms :

 ```
 LR : Logistic Regression